 Solid-state storage is showing up in enterprise servers and storage in a variety of different configurations.
-Server-side flash is popular because it puts the data on flash storage physically close to the applications that require it most, reducing latency.
-However, it is typically directly attached to a single server, which does not allow applications running on additional servers access to flash.
+Server-side flash options are popular because they put the data on flash storage physically close to the applications that require it most, reducing latency.
+However, server-side flash is typically directly attached to a single server, which does not allow applications running on additional servers access to flash.
 This can be accomplished with software, but that adds latency back into the equation.
 Flash storage is, of course, also being implemented in arrays.
 This can mean a hybrid array with mostly hard disks and a flash tier for frequently accessed information or an all-flash array.
 Our Essential Guide to SSD implementation looks at the variety of ways flash storage is showing up in servers and storage today.
-It also compares and contrasts each of the different approaches, so you can make an informed decision about what's right for your organization.
+It also compares and contrasts each of the different flash options, so you can make an informed decision about what's right for your organization.

 Server-side flash puts solid-state performance close to apps

 There are a number of ways that flash can be added on the server side: in a typical hard disk format, by connecting directly to the PCIe bus, or by plugging into the server's DIMM slots (known as "memory-channel storage").
-Each has its own pros and cons.
+All of these flash options have their own own pros and cons.

 Hybrid and all-flash arrays allow a variety of apps to access data on flash storage

-Array-based flash storage ranges from home-brewed solutions created by adding some flash to an existing array to arrays that have been designed from the ground up to maximize the potential of flash storage.
+Array-based flash storage ranges from home-brewed flash options created by adding flash to an existing array, to arrays that have been designed from the ground up to maximize the potential of flash storage.